 What is the CE certification and why is it necessary?

-The CE certification process allows manufacturers to declare their product compliant with all the health and safety requirements of the European Community Directives.
+The CE certification process, CE Marking, allows manufacturers to declare their product compliant with all the health and safety requirements of the European Community Directives.
 With EU machinery occupying one-third of the world markets; 170,000 companies and 3.3 million employees, minimizing the accident by machinery is an essential policy of the EU.
 The CE mark is not a quality mark, it is a guarantee of the manufacturer that the product meets all of the requirements of relevant EU product safety law.

 Whose responsibility is the CE certification?